Work From Home: 5 Companies That Hire Remote Workers

 1. SYKES Home

-Sykes is hiring agents to work from home throughout the United States and Canada.
+Sykes hires agents to work from home throughout the United States and Canada.
 The company encourages you to “join the team of 6,000 agents across North America who accept inbound calls routed virtually to their homes.”
-Apply to work for them here.
+Apply to work for the company here.

 Although TeleTech offers many customer service jobs at call centers across the U.S., the company also hires at-home workers.
-Just look for the listings with “work from home” under “Location.”
+Just look for the listings with “work from home” or “Remote” under “Location.”

 3. VIPdesk Connect